openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 9. What does the message "Mean file for topologies with multiple inputs is not supported" mean? <a name="question-9"></a>

 Model Optimizer does not support mean file processing for topologies with more than one input.
-In this case, you need to perform preprocessing of the inputs for a generated Intermediate Representation in the OpenVINO Runtime to perform subtraction for every input of your multi-input model.
+In this case, you need to perform preprocessing of the inputs for a generated Intermediate Representation in OpenVINO Runtime to perform subtraction for every input of your multi-input model.
 See the [Overview of Preprocessing](../../OV_Runtime_UG/preprocessing_overview.md) for details.

 #### 10. What does the message "Cannot load or process mean file: value error" mean? <a name="question-10"></a>